fbpx

 FacebookTwitterWhatsApp

 Two weeks ago, a close friend who moved to the US a few months back called me in tears.
 Tears of joy.
-We were actually chatting on phone via WhatsApp when she suddenly called.
-I thought maybe she dialed my number in error because she never calls me before texting to confirm if I am at a place where we can chat and laugh properly.
+We were actually chatting on the phone via WhatsApp when she suddenly called.
+I thought maybe she dialled my number in error because she never calls me before texting to confirm if I am at a place where we can chat and laugh properly.
 I knew then that it must have been something extremely urgent to warrant her acting out of character.
-When I picked the call, she asked,
+When I picked up the call, she asked,

 “Hebu guess what just happened?” she had tears of joy going on and pray, I couldn’t guess!